stjude-rust-labs/chainfile/.github/pull_request_template.md

 - [ ] Your code builds clean without any errors or warnings (use `cargo test` and `cargo clippy`).
 - [ ] You have added tests (when appropriate).
 - [ ] You have updated the wiki (when appropriate).
 - [ ] You have updated the README or other documentation to account for these changes (when appropriate).
+- [ ] You have added an entry in the `CHANGELOG.md`.